Step 1: Opportunity

 For more support :

-Download our template with guidance here, which will help document Step 1 : Opportunity.
+Our template here will help document Step 1 : Opportunity.

 Congratulations, you now have completed the first step of building your data strategy.

 You have determined what your biggest opportunities are